humayun-sarfraz/WordPress-Development-Standards/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.
+Fork the repository and submit a pull request with improvements.